Get

 How Can You Celebrate Specially Abled Pets Day?

-If you’re looking for some ideas on what to do in celebration, we have a few ideas for you!
+If you’re looking for ideas on what to do in celebration, we have a few for you!

 Spread the Word

-You could always spread the word about Specially Abled Pets Day!
-It is a perfect opportunity to spotlight animals that don’t have a typical lure.
-Perhaps you could tug on some heartstrings by writing a lengthy, heartfelt message along with a picture of a specially-abled dog.
+You can always spread the word about Specially Abled Pets Day!
+It is a perfect opportunity to spotlight animals that don’t have the typical lure.
+Perhaps you could tug on some heartstrings by writing a lengthy, heartfelt message along with a picture of a specially abled dog.

 Posting on social media can really get people thinking.
 It’s amazing how fast word spreads and how much of an impact it can actually have.
 Encourage your friends and family to share anything that you might post.
 You might get a pet or two adopted this holiday.